ETF Trading Strategies Guide

 - This involves analysing fundamental data such as changes in global economic activity and central bank policy, as well as macro-economic indicators that identify changing trends in the world economy, technology and climate.
-You can learn more about the latest economic events in Admiral Markets' Trader's Blog and Fundamental Analysis section on the Analytics page.
+You can learn more about the latest economic events in Admirals' Trader's Blog and Fundamental Analysis section on the Analytics page.

 Most traders and investors will use a combination of both technical and fundamental analysis.
 However, people who want to trade short-term ETF trading strategies, such as day traders, who only hold trades for minutes or hours, will be more focused on good technical analysis.
 Fortunately, the technical analysis tools used to trade on other markets such as currencies, shares, and commodities can also be used on ETFs.

-If you would like to learn more about technical and fundamental analysis then why not register for the Admiral Markets Trading Spotlight webinar?
+If you would like to learn more about technical and fundamental analysis then why not register for the Admirals Trading Spotlight webinar?
 In these free, live sessions, taken three times a week, professional traders show you a wide variety of technical and fundamental analysis trading techniques you can use to identify common chart patterns and trading opportunities in a variety of different markets.
 Click the banner below to register today:

 How to Start Trading With ETFs